Nerve Damage Injury Lawyer in Houston

 Trauma or Injury

 Physical trauma is one of the most common causes of nerve damage.
 Accidents, falls, or surgical complications can lead to significant nerve injuries, requiring medical intervention.
-Nerve damages can stem from two main types of injuries:
+Nerve damage can stem from two main types of injuries:

 Peripheral Nerve Injuries- these injuries start from the spinal cord and tend to be localized to specific body parts.